mediasuitenz/mappy/README.md

 }
 ```

-Then, on another layer we specify that we are interested in and user clicks on
+Then, on another layer we specify that we are interested in any user clicks on
 'my-first-layer', registering a handler like so:

 ```js